mklewandowski/wavetown/README.md

 # wavetown
 Wavetown is an interactive animation that allows users to explore communication systems in a cartoon setting.
 Wavetown was originally created as a prototype demo for potential use in a larger educational radio science project or mobile application.
-Our team never pursued Wavetown further so for now, it is just a prototype demo.
+Our team never pursued Wavetown further so for now it is just a prototype demo.

 ![Wavetown gameplay](https://github.com/mklewandowski/wavetown/blob/main/wavetown.gif?raw=true)